MK040412/WHO_GIVE_MIDTERM_ASM/First_Problem/README.md

 # Converting C Code to RISC-V Instructions (Total: 10 Points)

-The decription are given a fragment of C code.
+The description are given a fragment of C code.
 Task is to convert this C code into a corresponding RISC-V instruction stream and ensure it runs correctly on a single-cycle RISC-V CPU.
 The following steps outline your work:

 ```c
 void process_array(int arr[10]) {